-When to beat the heat (and the crowds!)
+When to beat the crowds (and the heat!)

-Tourists come in flocks between November and February, but visiting just outside these months in spring (March/April) or autumn (September/October) is ideal if you want to dodge intense heat and large crowds.
+Much like its north-African neighbor, Morocco, there's a surge in tourism between November and February when temps are cooler, so visiting in the spring (March/April) or autumn (September/October) is ideal if you want to dodge intense heat and large crowds.
 But when’s better – spring or autumn?
 If you can take your pick, autumn is generally better as spring brings the khamaseen – a hot sand wind occurring irregularly in the first half of the year.
 Don’t let that put you off, though!
 It’s not a constant sandstorm, but relatively short blasts that can last a few hours.

 Can I visit Egypt during Ramadan?

 As a predominantly Islamic country, Ramadan is one of the most significant events.
 Held over a month (the dates change each year), Ramadan is a time of spiritual rejuvenation.
 Fasting occurs from sunrise to sunset, and restaurants, cafes and markets may reduce their opening hours.
 Non-Muslims aren’t expected to observe the fast, but you should exercise common sense, like avoiding drinking and snacking in the street.

 Despite a bit of disruption and a slower pace, it’s an eye-opening and fulfilling cultural experience.
 You’ll witness hundreds or thousands of worshippers visiting local mosques for evening prayers before taking to the streets to enjoy iftar (the breaking of the fast meal).
 You may also get to experience Eid al-Fitr, a lively three-day festival to celebrate the end of Ramadan.

 When to visit to cruise the Nile